e4drcf/ewizardjs-docs/docs/documentation/Introduction.md

 ## What is the eWizard presentation?

 The eWizard presentation is an HTML project just like any other website.
 The only difference is that the eWizard presentation has a file structure compatible with eWizard builds, therefore it can be built by them for all supported platforms.
-The eWizard presentation is an HTML project which uses component approach to simplify a development process.
-The big advantage of using components is that you can add a new functionality to the presentation by installing them.
-The Component is a ready-for-use unit which you can integrate to the presentation.
+The eWizard presentation is an HTML project which uses a component approach to simplify a development process.
+The big advantage of using components is that you can add new functionality to the presentation by installing them.
+A Component is a ready-for-use unit which you can integrate to the presentation.
 Components are developed independently from the projects where they are used.
 This means, that all fixes and improvements in components can be brought to your project only by updating components (normally, it's done with one console command).
 Since browsers don't support the component approach, at first the presentation needs to be built.

 ## What is a build